rekino/data_engineering_assignment/README.md

 The repository does not contain the csv files and images.
 Please extract/copy the images to 'flaskr/static/images/' and import the data into DB using the 'import_quarter.py' script.

 # Installation
-The '.devcontainer' folder would help you set up the application in VSCODE with the help of the 'Remote Containers" plugin.
-If you prefer to not use VSCODE, consult the the files in '.devcontainer' folder.
+The '.devcontainer' folder would help you set up the application in VSCODE with the help of the "Remote Containers" plugin.
+If you prefer to not use VSCODE, consult the the files in the '.devcontainer' folder.
 The application needs a PostgreSQL instance available at '127.0.0.1:5432'.

 ## Usage